-|Beatrice Avolio Alecchi||Centrum Centro Negocios, Lima, Peru|
+|Beatrice Avolio Alechhi||Centrum Centro Negocios, Lima, Peru|

-|Kaushik Basu||Cornell University, New York, United States of America|
+|Kaushik Basu||Cornell University, New York, USA|

 |Pradip K Bhaumik||International Management Institute, New Delhi, India|

-|Thomas Kochan||Sloan School of Management, MIT, Cambridge, MA, USA|
+|Thomas Kochan||Sloan School of Management, Massachusetts, USA|

-|Sarosh Kuruvilla||Cornell University, USA|
+|Sarosh Kuruvilla||Cornell University, Ithaca, New York, USA|

-|Fernando Padovani||The Universidade Do Rio De Janeiro, Brazil|
+|Fernando Padovani||UERJ, Rio de Janeiro, Brazil|